OpenZeppelin/Event-Scanner/README.md

 ### Scanning Modes

 - **Live mode** - `start_scanner(BlockNumberOrTag::Latest, None)` subscribes to new blocks only.
 On detecting a reorg, the scanner emits `ScannerStatus::ReorgDetected` and recalculates the confirmed window, streaming logs from the corrected confirmed block range.
 - **Historical mode** - `start_scanner(BlockNumberOrTag::Number(start), Some(BlockNumberOrTag::Number(end)))`, scanner fetches events from a historical block range.
-While syncing ranges, the scanner verifies continuity.
-If a reorg is detected, it rewinds to the appropriate block range and resumes forward syncing.
+Currently no reorg logic has been implemented (NOTE ⚠️: still WIP).
+In the case that the end block > finalized block and you need reorg resistance, we recommend to use sync mode.
 - **Historical → Live** - `start_scanner(BlockNumberOrTag::Number(start), None)` replays from `start` to current head, then streams future blocks.
 Reorgs are handled as per the particular mode phase the scanner is in (historical or live).

 For now modes are deduced from the `start` and `end` parameters.
 In the future, we might add explicit commands to select the mode.